 Supplemental Group Term Life Insurance :

 The Supplemental Group Term Life Insurance provides the opportunity to supplement the Basic Group Term Life Insurance coverage at a rate of one time the annual salary rounded up to the next highest multiple of $1000.
 The premium for the Supplemental Group Term Life Insurance is based on age and is subject to change.
-Applicable supplemental life insurance coverage premiums are deducted per pay period (biweekly) on a pre-tax basis, unless the pre-tax option is waived (see AFLAC).
+Applicable supplemental life insurance coverage premiums are deducted per pay period (biweekly) on a pre-tax basis, unless the pre-tax option is waived (See Other Pre-tax Options).
 The pre-tax option will apply to the first $50,000 of the aggregate amount of basic and supplemental life insurance coverage, thereafter, premiums will be deducted on an after-tax basis.
 The amount of insurance coverage may increase/decrease resulting from changes in salary.
 Go to the following web site to obtain a current rate schedule:

 Employees eligible for participation in the Long-term Disability Insurance Plan include: regular non-classified employees who work 20 hours or more per week (or 1/2 time for faculty), who have at least 12 months of continuous service and a condition of whose employment is participation in the RIBGHE 403 (b) defined contribution plan.
 Rhode Island College pays the full cost of the long-term disability insurance.
 Employees are automatically included in the plan on their eligibility date and are issued a certificate of coverage.